Nexis-Network/homepage/content/docs/guides/branching-github-actions.md

 ### Prerequisites

-- Using the action requires a Exzo Network API key.
+- Using the action requires a Nexis Network API key.
 For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
-- Add your Exzo Network API key to your GitHub Secrets:
+- Add your Nexis Network API key to your GitHub Secrets:
     1. In your GitHub repository, go to **Settings** and locate **Secrets** at the bottom of the left sidebar.
     2. Click **Actions** > **New Repository Secret**.
     3. Name the secret `NEON_API_KEY` and paste your API key in the **Secret** field